-While we do not have a minimum GMAT score, our average score is 640.
-GMAT score alone does not guarantee or deny admission to the program.
+While we do not have a minimum GMAT/GRE score, our average score is a 670.
+GMAT/GRE scores alone does not guarantee or deny admission to the program.

-If an applicant takes the GMAT or TOEFL/IELTS more than once, the Admissions Committee will evaluate only the highest score reported, provided all scores reported are still valid.
+If an applicant takes the GMAT/GRE or TOEFL/IELTS more than once, the Admissions Committee will evaluate only the highest score reported, provided all scores reported are still valid.
 The Broad MBA program does not average multiple scores.

 In addition to quantity of work experience, quality also is closely scrutinized, with an emphasis on professional career progression, teamwork and leadership experience, and quantifiable business results or achievements.

 No. Many of our best MBA candidates have work experience from a variety of fields, including technical and service-oriented professions.
 We have had engineers, teachers, computer scientists, authors, entrepreneurs, chemists, lawyers, political aides, biologists, and even former professional athletes enter and successfully complete the Broad MBA program.

 We encourage applicants who have done high-caliber work but only have a couple of years of experience.
 Remember, we seek at least 24 months of post-undergraduate work experience.
 This experience should include evidence of career progression, teamwork and leadership, and quantifiable business results.